 But what makes someone want to like or share your content?
 Is there some sort of science behind it?

-Your target audience is no longer engaging with your brand by telling someone in person how awesome a certain product is.
+Your target audience is no longer engaging with your brand by telling someone in person how awesome a certain

 We are in the digital age, where our consumers are actively engaging and participating on social media.